kodi-community-addons/script.skin.helper.service/README.md

 ```

 #####Provide color themes with your skin
 It is possible to deliver skin provided color themes.
-Those colorthemes are stored in the skin's extras\skinthemes folder.
+Those colorthemes should be stored in the skin's extras\skinthemes folder.
 If you want to create one or more skinprovided color themes (for example the defaults):
 - Create a folder "skinthemes" in your skin's "extras" folder.
 - Make all color modifications in your skin to represent the colortheme